tgui9660/SimpleTune/README.md

 # SimpleTune
 Subaru / Mitsubishi ROM Tuning and Logging Software With UTEC integration

-This is a automotive tuning platform that supports ROM editing, logging, data overlays, and statistics.
+This is an automotive tuning platform that supports ROM editing, logging, data overlays, and statistics.

 * Requires JRE 1.6
 * Various AFR sensors supported though mostly tested against UTEC AFR sensor.
 Wideband data can be combined in line with SSM logged OBD2 parameters.